MohammadYehya/CoinScope/README.md

 </div>

-**CoinScope** is a real-time cryptocurrency wallet tracking application built with **Next.js** and **Kafka**.
-It provides users with live updates on their wallet balances, and transactions ensuring they stay informed about their crypto assets.
+**CoinScope** is a real-time cryptocurrency tracking application that provides updates on cryptocurrency values, helping users stay informed about market trends and price fluctuations.

 ---